ScottBickish/fs-journal/quizzes/week02.md

 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+primitive types are line number,string, boolean, not defined, novalue. reference types are like a variable storing info. like an array or an object.
 ```